ZEDA.IO

 Reducing cognitive load through modular access

 We simplified navigation by introducing modular access and clearer hierarchy, allowing users to focus on the tools relevant to their workflow while keeping advanced functionality accessible when needed.
+Progressive disclosure helped users focus on what mattered most.

 Design principle: Reveal functionality as users need it, not all at once.